Uber Vehicle Inspection for Drivers

 No one is more qualified to make recommendations than people who have used our service.
 Hear what some of these people have to say below, and to see all of our 1,000+ google reviews, click here: https://goo.gl/osZJBf

-Many of our drivers are new driver applicants for Uber, so they often get to take advantage of our free inspection.
+Many of our drivers are new driver applicants for Uber.
 However, once they experience how much easier Rideshare Mechanic is for them, they often come back and become loyal, repeat customers.

 Top 5 Frequently asked questions from Uber drivers: